L061N/Login-custom-overlays/README.md

 For general help with using SimHub, don't hesitate to get help on the [official SimHub Discord server](https://discord.com/invite/nBBMuX7).

+For bug reports and feature requests, please [open an issue on Git Hub](https://github.com/fixfactory/bo2-official-overlays/issues).

-For help, report problems, and give feedback about the overlays, please hop-in my Discord server: [Ben's Official Server](https://discord.gg/s2834nmdYx).
+For help with the overlays, give feedback, and get early access to beta versions, please hop-in my Discord server: [Ben's Official Server](https://discord.gg/s2834nmdYx).

 ## Credits & Thanks